Friday, December 16, 2005

 "The product consists of two patches, which the company claims will boost energy by 20 to 40 percent, and contains a vague list of ingredients known as 'orthomolecular compounds.'
 The NCAA and the U.S. Anti-Doping Agency tested the patches and found no illegal substances.
 The NCAA went a step further by announcing that the patches do not fall under the category of nutritional substances because nothing is ingested.

-the composition of the patches, it is important to note the overall trend that is taking place in sports: an increase in cases of performance-enhancing products or supplements on the market.
+While LifeWave's patent is still pending, and no details can be given about the composition of the patches, it is important to note the overall trend that is taking place in sports: an increase in cases of performance-enhancing products or supplements on the market.
 The fact that athletes at the collegiate and professional levels are looking for any advantages they can gain over their opponents is a distressing sign.

-than their competitors.
+Gone are the days when athletes gained their advantage by just working harder than their competitors.
 In today's era of sports, money and results are what matter and some athletes seem to be willing to accomplish their goals by any means necessary.

-professional sports, it is important to note that Davis youths admire UCD athletes.
+While very few collegiate athletes gain the notoriety that often accompanies professional sports, it is important to note that Davis youths admire UCD athletes.
 Youngsters often emulate what they see performers doing and it is not far-fetched to believe kids will start using supplements in their adolescent years when given their favorite athletes as examples of a product's success.

-products.
+LifeWave seems to be the latest in a string of performance-enhancing products.
 With the rise of such products, athletes are often faced with the tough decision: losing the competitive edge or compromising their athletic integrity."

 Of course, I totally reject the stance of this paper, but what's new!?